katelynlai/SyntaxSchoolers/README.md

     - Sign up or log in
     - Begin at level 1 and work your way up!
     - Track your progress over time

+## Current Bugs

+#### Restarting progress

+- On completion of the game, to restart your progress you must go into your database and manually delete all entries in the levelprogress and overallprogress tables.

+    To fix this:

+    Go through all HTTP requests and ensure that the userID is being imported from the database.
+Look out for where userID is hardcoded as 1.

+    TIP!
+Check the frontend js files and the backend controller folder.

+#### Authentication

+- Currently the JWT token is not being handed correctly to the user upon log-in.
+- Additionally each page can be accessed without logging in.

+    To fix this:

+    Check through the "user" MVC pathway to add client side authentication and secure the pages via the frontend JS files

 ## Technologies